gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ### Try it :rocket:

-Start the remote module in isolation by running the `dev-local` script.
+Start the remote module in isolation by running the `dev-isolated` script.
 The application shell should wrap the pages of the module and the default page should be `DevHome`.

 ## Setup a local module